MiiVirt/3D-render-project/README.md

 # Ray-Tracer
-Learning project about raytracing with C++
+Learning project about 3D rendering with C++